Efficiency-of-RELAX/CYP8B1/README.md

   </p>
   <p align="center">

-    The Decision tree made using datamonkey : to find the appropriate method for detecting the molecular process of interest.
+    The Decision tree : to find the appropriate method for detecting the molecular process of interest.

 RELAX is a hypothesis testing framework that asks whether the strength of natural selection has been relaxed or intensified along a specified set of test branches.